kresusapp/kresus/README.md

 - `docker run -p 9876:9876 -v /opt/kresus/data:/home/user/data -ti -d myself/kresus`

+#### Nightly

 If you feel lucky, you can use the Nightly image, with the latest changes.
 Be aware it can result in loss of data or bugs, since the master branch can be a bit unstable sometimes.
+Note it will fetch the latest source from a git repository online and thus won't use local sources.

+To build a nightly *development* version (no minification: better for debugging, but worse in terms of size):

+- `make docker-nightly-dev`

+To build a nightly *production* version:

-- `make release` (answer `y` to the first question)
+- `make docker-nightly-prod`

-- `docker build -t myself/kresus -f docker/Dockerfile-nightly .`
+This will build an image named `bnjbvr/kresus-nightly-dev` or `bnjbvr/kresus-nightly-prod` (as well as a base image common to both environments).

+Then, to run it, use the same `docker run` line but tweak the image name:

+- `docker run -p 9876:9876 -v /opt/kresus/data:/home/user/data -ti -d bnjbvr/kresus-nightly-prod`

 ## Install on CozyCloud